Explaining First-party, Second-party, and Third-party Data: An In-depth Overview

 Why is First-party Data Important?

-First-party data is the cornerstone of any customer-centric business strategy, making it an indispensable asset.
+First-party data is the cornerstone of any customer-centric business and marketing strategy now, making it an indispensable asset.

 How is First-party Data Collected?